Sir Alex Ferguson film gets world premiere at Old Trafford

 “I think the difficult thing is when the doctors were being interviewed and you’re getting information that you weren’t aware of at the time, in terms of, I knew it was serious but I didn’t quite know until those interviews were done exactly how serious it was.”

-In 2018, Sir Alex suffered a brain haemorrhage and the documentary shows him reflecting on his time in hospital, and how deeply the near-death experience affected him and his loved ones.
+In 2018, Ferguson suffered a brain haemorrhage and the documentary shows him reflecting on his time in hospital, and how deeply the near-death experience affected him and his loved ones.

 “And the recovery obviously was fraught at times with, times where you are starting to wonder, you get lonely and you wonder ‘are they telling you the truth’ and things like that, well here I am.”